chinapedia/wikipedia.abstract.en/Page/Samuel_Mudd.md

 Mudd, O'Laughlen, Arnold, and Spangler were imprisoned at Fort Jefferson, in the Dry Tortugas, about west of Key West, Florida.
 The fort housed Union Army deserters and held about 600 prisoners when Mudd and the others arrived.
 Prisoners lived on the second tier of the fort, in unfinished, open-air gun rooms called casemates.
 Mudd and his three companions lived in the casemate directly above the fort's main entrance, called the sally port.

-Drmudd4wiki.jpg's shop in the prison at Fort Jefferson, circa 1866-1867.]]
+'s shop in the prison at Fort Jefferson, circa 1866-1867.]]

 In September 1865, two months after Mudd arrived, the control of Fort Jefferson was transferred from the 161st New York Volunteer Infantry Regiment to the 82nd US Colored Troops.
 On September 25, 1865, he attempted to escape from Fort Jefferson by stowing away on the transport _Thomas A. Scott_.[23]